Rewind the Film: Release

 Rewind the Film was released in standard and deluxe versions.
 It was also released digitally and on vinyl.

 The deluxe version of Rewind the Film includes a second disc, featuring demo versions of all twelve album tracks, plus live versions of "There by the Grace of God", "Stay Beautiful", "Your Love Alone Is Not Enough", "The Love of Richard Nixon" and "Revol".
 All live tracks were recorded at the Manics' "A Night of National Treasures" concert at The O2 Arena, London on 17 December 2011.
 Also released from the same concert were live versions of "Let Robeson Sing" (as a free MP3 download on the Manics' website in June 2013), and "Tsunami" (as a B-side on the "Show Me the Wonder" single).

-The album sold around 20.000 copies in the first week of sales, which resulted in debuting and peaking at number 4 in the UK Album Chart, in Ireland the album charted at number 5 and reached the Top 40 in Finland, Germany and Norway.
+The album sold around 20.000 copies in the first week of sales, which resulted in debuting and peaking at number 4 in the UK Album Chart spending a total of 6 weeks in the Top 100, in Ireland the album charted at number 5 and reached the Top 40 in Finland, Germany and Norway.

 The Manics supported Rewind the Film with a 7-date tour of the UK and Ireland from 13 to 29 September 2013.

 The first single from Rewind the Film, "Show Me the Wonder", was released on 9 September 2013, a week ahead of the album.
 "Show Me the Wonder" premiered on the Manics' official website on 22 July 2013.
 Referencing the song on their Twitter account, the Manics posted, "I think 'show me the wonder' is the 1st ever manics single without JDBs electric guitar on-xx."

 In an interview for Digital Spy, Nicky Wire said, "'Show Me the Wonder' came late.
 It was very natural, we were listening to loads of Elvis, '70s Vegas Elvis, and James just thought he'd come up with a radio hit single.
 We still think like that, we're not particularly snobbish about it.
 It's the one song on the album that is very uplifting.
 It has been a radio hit so I've got to give it to him!
 It came very late and I think we were a bit nervous about it.
 But it's got a kind of '70s class about it that sort of fits in.
 Just about."
 Wire stated that the album's next single would be either "As Holy as the Soil (That Buries Your Skin)" or "Anthem for a Lost Cause".
 It was subsequently announced that the second single from Rewind the Film would be "Anthem for a Lost Cause", which was released on 25 November 2013.